Postgraduate research

 The College of Arts & Humanities is home to a vibrant and diverse community of students enrolled on taught masters and research programmes within a stimulating intellectual and cultural environment.
 Across every school and subject area the college is home to world-leading and agenda-setting research.

-Find out more about what is happening in the community by following us:
+Find out more about what is happening in the community by following us on social media.

 You will also be part of the wider Scottish Graduate School for Arts and Humanities, the world's first national graduate school in the Arts & Humanities.
 Membership includes 16 Scottish universities, four art schools & the national conservatoire, with support from the arts, culture, creative & heritage sectors.